Compression can play many roles in mastering, from adding punch and fullness to increasing the overall loudness of a track.

-There are plenty of tutorials and articles out there about compression that discuss what it is and what it isn’t.
-In this article, we’re going to specifically focus on compression within the context of mastering and how we can use it for your D.I.Y. masters.
+There are plenty of articles out there on compression that discuss what it is and what it isn’t.
+That said, in this article we’re going to specifically focus on compression within the context of mastering and how we can use it to enhance our D.I.Y. masters.

 What does a compressor do?

 A compressor reduces dynamic range.
 More specifically, it reduces the difference between the loudest and softest parts of your mix, resulting in a track with less dynamics and movement.
-The tradeoff here is that, with a lower dynamic range, you can push the mix louder than if it were uncompressed.
+The trade-off here is that, with a lower dynamic range and tamed peaks, you can push the mix louder than if it were uncompressed.

 This matters in mastering.
-Compression can do many other things like add punchiness, increase detail, or make things sound fuller, but in mastering a compressor is primarily used to increase loudness.
+Compression can do many things like add punchiness, increase detail, and make things sound fuller, but in mastering a compressor is primarily used to increase loudness.

 Does the mix need compression?

 About 80% of today’s mixes come in so hot and slammed that a compressor isn’t required.
-Use your ears when you receive a mix – if you find that the mix itself is already pretty compressed, adding compression for the master probably won’t help it much.
+Use your ears when you receive a mix — if you find that the mix itself is already pretty compressed, adding compression at the mastering stage probably won’t help it much.